SKYPE therapy and Counselling

 - You will need a Skype™connection, you can download the Skype™application for free, and this will guide you how to set up and even shows you how to make a test call.
 You will need a good connection, sound and picture for Skype™to work at its best.
 Other online platforms are availble and we may suggst using these.

-- First, find a therapist who provides Skype™ therapy who you might like to make contact with; initial contact might be via the phone and/or email.
+- First, find a therapist who provides Skype™ therapy or other online therapy who you might like to make contact with; initial contact might be via the phone and/or email.
 They will guide you from there.
 A good place to find an insured and qualified therapist is via this website www.itsgoodtotalk.org.uk.
 The author would recommend only working with a member of a reputable counselling organisation, for example, the BACP has a members register you can check here www.bacpregister.org.uk.

 - Most sessions last 50 minutes or an hour, people often work with therapists once a week.
 You should have a contract, this might include issues relating to confidentiality, payment, how long, how often and when you will make contact with each other.